 Annotated table design highlighting six key elements: (1) 'Header row' with column titles, (2) 'Rows' displaying data such as 'No Signal' and 'Phoenix: Shared areas,' (3) 'Pagination' at the bottom for navigation, (4) 'Row checkbox (optional)' for selection, (5) 'Sort icon' indicating sortable columns, and (6) 'Container' defining the table's boundary.
 Red dashed lines outline each labeled element.

-Suggested Specifications
+Suggested specifications

 When designing UI tables, follow these specifications: